E-commerce business in Nepal | Question

 - And once we have realized a market fit, I’d go for an official launch coupled with a fashion event or similar kind of theme event.
 And thereafter, continue to sponsor such events.

-- But most importantly of all, I’d make sure every marketing efforts and materials whether offline or online are crafted in such a way that it works as a bait to drive traffic to our website.
+- But most importantly of all, I’d make sure every marketing effort and materials whether offline or online are crafted in such a way that it works as a bait to drive traffic to our website.

 - Protip: Build your own brand, rather than branding the product manufacturers.